idanrk/Genre_Prediction_Data_Science/README.md

 # Music Genre Prediction - Data Science
-* Trained model that determine music genre by evaluating songs lyrics, BPM, key, scale and more..
+*  Trained model that determines music genre by evaluating song’s lyrics, BPM, key, scale and more...
-* Scraped over 19000 songs from amazon digital music using python and selenium
+*  Scraped over 19000 songs from amazon digital music using python and selenium.
-* Gathered song's features from MusicStax and Genius using selenium, API.
+*  Gathered song's features from MusicStax and Genius using selenium and API.
-* Engineered features from the text of each song's lyrics to quantify the value of words related to certain genre.
+*  Extracted features from the text of each song's lyrics to quantify the value of words related to certain genre.
 *  Ran test on these models Decision Tree, Naive Bayes, SVM, Logistic Regression to reach the best model.

 ## Code and Resources Used
 **Python Version:** 3.9